Rcasco/ng14-odometer/projects/ng-14-odometer/README.md

 ## DONE:

-* Update to Angular 9
+* Update to Angular 14
-* Fixed decimal precision issues in Odometer original library

-## TODO:

-* Add tests to the library and demo
-* Add new themes
-* Create a Directive also

 ## License